(800) 544-8436 (770) 592-4766 1135 JVL Ct Marietta, GA 30066

 For heavy use, due to the introduction of 2 flute PCD in diameter 3/8 or ½, we recommend using PCD tooling to decrease tooling cost providing homogeneous material is being cut.
 A PCD bit for all purpose machining is generally not recommended.
 For best results, diamond tools should be ordered on an HSK heat shrink toolholder.

-• If the machine is older and has excessive spindle runout, or parts tend to move on the table….stick with carbide.
+4. The machine has excessive spindle runout, or parts shift on the table—stick with carbide in these cases.

 How do I calculate chip load?